Sign in with your Apple ID

 - Automatically set up all of your Apple services when you set up a new device and sign in with your Apple ID.

-- Keep your personal content up to date on all of your devices when you sign in to iCloud.
+- Keep your personal content up to date on all of your devices with iCloud.

-- Sign in to the iTunes, Books, and App Store to make purchases and access previous purchases.
+- Sign in to the iTunes Store, Books Store, and App Store to make purchases and access previous purchases.

-- Sign in to iMessage and FaceTime1 to talk and text with friends and family.
+- Sign in to Messages and FaceTime1 to talk and text with friends and family.